Qizhong Forest Sports City Arena

-The complex is located on an 80 ha area, in Maqiao Town, in the southwest of Shanghai, Minhang District.It has a steel retractable roof which opens and closes in a pinwheel or spiral manner, with eight sliding petal-shaped pieces (moved in 8 minutes) resembling a blooming magnolia (Shanghai's official city flower).
+The complex is located on an 80 ha area, in Maqiao Town, in the southwest of Shanghai, Minhang District.
+It has a steel retractable roof which opens and closes in a pinwheel or spiral manner, with eight sliding petal-shaped pieces (moved in 8 minutes) resembling a blooming magnolia (Shanghai's official city flower).
 The roof enables the stadium to host both indoor and outdoor tennis events.
 The seating capacity is 13,779 people.

-The stadium was specially created to host the ATP World Tour Finals between 2005 – 2008, and was the largest tennis venue in Asia, until the construction of the Olympic Green Tennis Centre in Beijing.Since 2009 it has hosted the Shanghai Masters, an ATP Tour Masters 1000 tournament which began that year.
+The stadium was specially created to host the ATP World Tour Finals between 2005 and 2008, and was the largest tennis venue in Asia, until the construction of the Olympic Green Tennis Centre in Beijing.
+Since 2009 it has hosted the Shanghai Masters, an ATP Tour Masters 1000 tournament which began that year.
 It also served as one of the venues used for the NBA's Cleveland Cavaliers and Orlando Magic during their tour of China in 2007.

 Stadium features

 The Tennis Centre covers a total area of 338,836 square meters, of which 85,000 square meters are made up of structures.
 The volume rate is 0.187, the building density 15.1%, green/open space 46.1%, with parking capacity of 993 parking spaces.
 The facility has 25 courts, including three main courts, namely center court, grand stand court 2, and court 3.

 The center court stadium spans 30,649 square meters.
 It has four floors, for a total height of 40 m (131-ft) above ground level.
 The center court is covered by a steel roof with eight petal-shaped pieces (each petal weighs two tons) which resemble a magnolia, Shanghai's city flower.
 The opening of the roof represents the blooming of a magnolia flower.
 The roof takes eight minutes to completely open or close.
 The stadium can be adapted for other international events such as basketball (as in 2007), volleyball, table tennis, or gymnastics.

 During the ATP World Tour Finals event, there was a retail zone, with the public eating/drinking areas outside the stadium.